 So you are interested in Big Data?
-Ready to explore the huge potential of it?
-Well, to get ready, you have to know the basics firs, how this works overall.
-In recent days, I have learned some basics through my Masters course work and I would like to share what I learned on this post about big data analytics pipeline.
-This is basic guideline and thus won’t include deep details on each steps.
-But I will refer to some code examples I have done already, so that you can have a starting point to start practicing.
+Ready to explore its huge potential of it?
+To get ready, you must know the basics and how this works overall.
+In recent days, I have learned some basics through my Master’s coursework, and I would like to share what I learned in this post about the big data analytics pipeline.
+This is a basic guideline and thus won’t include deep details on each step.
+But I will refer to some code examples I have done already so that you can have a starting point from which to start practicing.

 What is Analytics Pipeline?

-Analytics Pipeline in the domain of Big data refers to the workflow/process of working with data to build interesting insights that is very much useful for business/companies.
-Lets say, you sell an online products and you have all order and other related information(user’s previous next actions of ordering items, visit durations of a page etc) in your database.
-Using these information, sometimes its very much possible to come up with some decisions based on statistics that will improve your conversion rate in sales/user engagements etc and thus help the business grow in a lot better way.
+Analytics Pipeline in the domain of Big data refers to the workflow/process of working with data to build interesting insights that are very useful for businesses/companies.
+Let’s say you sell online products and have all orders and other related information(user’s previous next actions of ordering items, visit durations of a page, etc.) in your database.
+Using this information, sometimes it’s possible to come up with some decisions based on statistics that will improve your conversion rate in sales/user engagements, etc., and thus help the business grow a lot better.

 Well, data itself isn’t going to give us something right away.
-We have to come up with some goal, plan accordingly and use the data in such way that it gives us some a statistical results from where we can conclude some decisions.
-Lets go over the basic steps one by one:
+We have to come up with some goals, plan accordingly, and use the data in such a way that it gives us some statistical results from which we can make some decisions.
+Let’s go over the basic steps one by one:

 1. Defining Goal:

-This is the most important brain storming phase where we try to define a specific goal to achieve.
-To achieve that goal, we will have to come up with a hypothesis, which, at the end, may be proved as either true or false.
+This is the most important brainstorming phase, where we try to define a specific goal to achieve.
+To achieve that goal, we will have to come up with a hypothesis, which, in the end, may be proved as either true or false.
 Either way, it helps in the decision-making process.
-However, there might be situation, where, according to our hypothesis there is not enough statistical significance on the data.
-Then its better to abandon that completely or try again with some more noticeable changes in the data set.
-Based on the hypothesis we also need to specify some measurable attributes as well.
+However, there might be a situation where, according to our hypothesis, there is not enough statistical significance in the data.
+Then, it’s better to abandon that completely or try again with more noticeable changes in the data set.
+Based on the hypothesis, we also need to specify some measurable attributes.

-In my case, I was doing my course assignment on Google chrome project and tried to find out some good suggestions that might be helpful to increase the developers productivity.
-So, I came up with a simple hypothesis, that refers that, if we have a lot of people(developers) working on a source code file, that file tends to generate a lot bugs too!
+In my case, I was doing my course assignment on the Google Chrome project and tried to find some good suggestions that might be helpful to increase the developer’s productivity.
+So, I came up with a simple hypothesis: if we have a lot of people(developers) working on a source code file, that file tends to generate a lot of bugs, too!

-Sure, it may sound obvious, but it’s just a course assignment!
-You will might come up with a lot more complex hypothesis for your business.
+It may sound obvious, but it’s just a course assignment!
+You will develop much more complex hypotheses about your business in parctice.

-You can check my example goal definition and attributes specification on the first part of this readme.md file:
+You can check my example goal definition and attributes specification in the first part of this readme.md file:

 2. Collecting Raw Data:

-It’s simply to gather raw data(in many cases, raw html files or so) from the source(websites, production db etc) and save them locally on the computing machine, where we are about to run the big data analytics on.
+It’s simply to gather raw data(in many cases, raw HTML files or so) from the source(websites, production DB, etc) and save them locally on the computing machine where we are about to run the big data analytics.

 https://github.com/ranacseruet/sm-6611/tree/master/A1